 ChefSteps, a company I came to in 2014, recently drastically downsized.
-The sadness runs so deep.
 While I stopped writing for the site a couple of years ago—I moved to the app team and then focused on content-as-product development—building content there in the early days taught me so much.
 I’m told all startup experiences are head spinners—this one certainly was that.
-The best part: collaborating with giant talents like Nick Gavin, a brilliant development chef, Rick Wallace, a superstar designer, motion graphics guy, and editor, so-much-cooler-than-me photographers Canh Nguyen and Reva Keller, awesome editor Karen Quinn (now at The New Yorker, ffs), Riley Moffitt, Hans Twite, and so many more.
+The best part: collaborating with giant talents like Nick Gavin, a brilliant development chef, Rick Wallace, a superstar designer, motion graphics guy, and editor, so-much-cooler-than-me photographers Canh Nguyen and Reva Keller, awesome editor Karen Quinn, Riley Moffitt, Hans Twite, and so many more.

-Really, I could be here all day lauding these incredible people.
-And that’s just the OG content team.
 I have so much gratitude for all my ChefSteps homies across the company.
 Also, the readers—home cooks around the globe who had so much appreciation for the work.
 Never encounted such a passionate audience before or since.
-It drove us to work harder and do better, and we just wanted to keep on making stuff for them forever.
-But everything ends, I guess.
-So RIP, you crazy thing.

 Anyway, here are three projects of which I’m particularly proud.

 ”Put aside the Pop Secret—it’s time to take a deeper look at the humble microwave.”

 We maybe could have been more creative naming this one but it’s good, I promise.

 The Ultimate Guide to Making Crispy, Amber-Hued Peking Duck at Home

 Can’t take credit for the epic recipe or the wicked duck photos, but the words were me.